plexil-group/plexil_docs/PLEXILExecution/Inter-ExecutiveCommunication.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 For detailed semantics of the OnCommand and OnMessage Extended |PLEXIL|
-constructs used for receiving commands and messages, see the :ref:`Plexil Reference <PlexilReferences>`.
+constructs used for receiving commands and messages, see the :ref:`Plexil Reference <PlexilReference>`.

 Lookups
 ~~~~~~~